Black Seed Oil

 Obtained from the Nigella Sativa (n. sativa) plant, black seed oil (n. sativa oil) begins life as the seeds of a fruit.
 Found in Eastern Europe, Western Asia and the Middle East, these wonder seeds have been used for medicinal purposes for centuries with a long history of use dating back to ancient Egypt.
 It has been used to treat ailments ranging from diarrhea through to hair loss The seeds possess a bitter taste that has often been compared to oregano and is valued as an ingredient in many recipes..
 This essential oil can also be found online as black cumin seed oil.

-Black seed is available in oil, capsule or in seed form.
+Black seed is available in oil, capsules or in seed form.
 Black seed oil has all the benefits available from the n. sativa plant in liquid form.
 Organic black seed oil is a natural product that has been obtained from n. sativa plants grown without the aid of synthetic chemicals, harmful pesticides or genetically modified materials.

 The oil can be ingested, used for cooking or applied topically according to your specific health needs.